hapi-swagger/hapi-swagger/README.md

 If you are considering sending a pull request please add tests for the functionality you add or change.

-### Thanks
+## Thanks
 I would like all that have contributed to the project over the last couple of years.
+This is a hard project to maintain getting HAPI to work with Swagger is like putting a round plug in a square hole.
+Without the help of others it would not be possible.

-### Issues
+## Issues
 If you find any issue please file here on github and I will try and fix them.